 We are located on a quiet street just west of Ossington and south of Bloor (1 block from Ossington subway station).
 We have a large tree-shaded front porch and back deck.
 Our three storey house has rads and a gas stove.
 There is a living room with a fireplace, eight bedrooms, a guest room and two bathrooms.
 We have an infrared cedar sauna and workshop in the basement.

-Ecological features include using Bullfrog Power (sustainable electricity supplier), energy-efficient fridge, front load washing machine, clothes line for drying, low flush toilets, efficient fireplace insert where on cool nights we can burn scrap wood that would otherwise be trucked to landfill, a garden that provides greens, herbs, beans, peas, berries, grapes, and other edibles.
+Ecological features include using Bullfrog Power (sustainable electricity supplier), front load washing machine, clothes line for drying, low flush toilets, efficient fireplace insert where on cool nights we can burn scrap wood that would otherwise be trucked to landfill, a garden that provides greens, herbs, beans, peas, berries, grapes, and other edibles.
 And of course, we have a low-on-the-food-chain vegetarian/vegan kitchen with an emphasis on organics and locally-grown foods.